santo-mantras/santo-mantras/README.md

   - 🐍 Python
   - 🤖 Bash
-  - 🦾 Power Shell
+  - 🦾 Postgre SQL

 # Certification

   - Data Science and Programming Foundations from IIT Madaras
   - Diploma in Data Science from IIT Madras
+  - Cricket Analytics using Python from Mad About Sports in association with Rajasthan Royals

 # Support or Contact

-Please feel free to get in touch, I'll be happy to help ✌️ [Email](https://www.santosh.verma01073@gmail.com)
+Please feel free to get in touch, I'll be happy to help ✌️ [Email](https://www.santosh.verma107@gmail.com)

 <!---